Flamenco/stackeditpro/Grav Connector.md

 If you modify your content directly on Grav, you will need to delete the folder on StackEditPro and re-download it.

 # Grav Website Structure
 Grav websites have a directory for each web page.
-The directory name is the page name, and it contains a markdown file for the page content.
-The markdown file filename determines the content template used for rendering the page, and not the page name.
+The directory name is the folder or page name; It contains a markdown file containing the page content.
+The markdown file's name determines the *content template* used for rendering the page, and *not the page title*.

 The page content may also contain a *Frontmatter Header*.